Skip to main content

 Key Concepts

-The deceased partner's profit is calculated
+The deceased partner's share of profit

 Learning Objectives